daostack/arc/docs/concepts.md

 1. [Ethereum](https://www.ethereum.org/) - *Base blockchain.*
 2. ArcHives - *A public curated database of [element](#elements)s, organizations and a shared place for community collaboration*.
 3. **Arc - This project**
-4. [Arc.js](https://github.com/daostack/arc-js) - *Javascript library that talks to Arc, built on top of web3.js.*
+4. [Arc.js](https://github.com/daostack/arc-js) - *JavaScript library that talks to Arc, built on top of web3.js.*
 5. [Alchemy](https://github.com/daostack/Alchemy-Aurelia) (and more...) - *Collaborative DApps, built on top of DAOStack using Arc.js*

 ### The Structure of a DAO